spataphore1337/faststream/docs/docs/en/getting-started/asyncapi/export.md

 ## Generating the AsyncAPI Specification

-Now that we have a FastStream application, we can proceed with generating the AsyncAPI specification using a CLI command.
+Now that we have a FastStream application and specification object, we can proceed with generating the AsyncAPI specification using a CLI command.

 ```shell
 {! docs_src/getting_started/asyncapi/serve.py [ln:9] !}